 By the end of this course, you will have a clear idea of how to proceed with your manuscript.
 You will have created a personalized publishing plan to help you take your writing career to the next level.

-Each week features a downloadable lecture, an assignment, and a discussion forum, where you can ask questions and post comments.
+Each module features a downloadable lecture, an assignment, and a discussion forum, where you can ask questions and post comments.